 Centany AT Side Effects

 Note: This document contains side effect information about mupirocin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Centany AT.
+Some dosage forms listed on this page may not apply to the brand name Centany AT.

-Applies to mupirocin topical: topical cream, topical ointment
+Applies to mupirocin topical: topical cream, topical ointment.
+Other dosage forms:

 Along with its needed effects, mupirocin topical (the active ingredient contained in Centany AT) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking mupirocin topical:

 - Burning, stinging, or pain on the application site

 - Blistering, crusting, irritation, itching, or reddening of the skin

 - pain, swelling, tenderness, warmth on the skin